cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C2_JavaScript-Foundations-Part-1_JavaScript/Class/NOTES.md

 - What is an "if" statement?
 - How would you iterate over every item in an array of unknown length?
-- How do you protect agains infinite loops?
+- How do you protect against infinite loops?

 ---